Back October 2019. Gates open at 6.30pm and our Horror Mazes open at 7.00pm. We close at 11.00pm but last entry to the farm is 9.00pm.

 If you come on a peak night or on one of the busiest nights of the year expect an action packed and terrifying experience with an energy like no other.
 But also expect there to be little to no spacing between you and the group in front of you.
 There are special direction and adjustments made to accommodate larger numbers of patrons on weekends and busier nights.

 If it’s important for you to have a more “alone” feeling at the haunted house, come on a weekday.
 If you enjoy the energy and excitement that is fuelled by more people, attend on a weekend.
 Either way, we are confident that you will enjoy your experience!
 Well, perhaps enjoy is too cheerful a word… You will certainly have a terrifyingly good night!

 Tickets & Admission

 The Howl is back Oct 2019.
 There are 5 ticket types to choose from and prices vary depending on the date you choose to visit us.
 All tickets are non-refundable.
 Due to limited availability on each of our 12 Horror Nights, we are not usually able to swap ticket dates except in special circumstances where there will be a £5 admin charge.

 Find out more about ticket prices.

 The Haunts at the The Howl are very intricate, as well as scary, with special effects, obstacles, darkness, smoke, strobe lighting, live actors and more, so please take this into account when visiting us.
-We do not recommend those under the age of 15 visit The Howl.

 From 12 to 15 yr: Can be admitted to the Scream Park and Haunts when accompanied by an adult – per child or group.
 Please note – at least one adult MUST accompany them per attraction.